longitudinal weighting adjustment for nonresponse since the last wave

 We are aware of the interest in the specific predictors in our models.
 But unfortunately because of the size of the task and the number of such models we are unable to provide a full guide to the predictors used in the models yet.

 I hope this helps but please do not hesitate to ask me further questions,

-Updated by Louise Luo almost 3 years ago
+Updated by Louise Luo about 3 years ago

 Thank you very much for your reply.
 It is a very professional answer.